 Grab a clean spray bottle and mix equal parts of cold water with vinegar, for example, one cup of each.
-Give it a shake to combine and then proceed to spray the spot liberally.
+Give it a shake to combine, and then spray the spot liberally.
 Let it soak for roughly 15 minutes.

 Take a clean cloth and blot the area to express the solution.
 Be firm when dabbing, but don’t scrub.

-Once you’ve soaked up most of the solution, scrub the stain with a stiff brush.
+Scrub the stain with a stiff brush once you’ve soaked up most of the solution.
 As it begins to loosen, repeat blotting with the cloth.
-At this stage, you can add some drops of essential oil to dampen the smell.
+You can add some drops of essential oil to dampen the smell at this stage.

 If the stain is persistent, you can try the iron method.
-Start by applying some more of the vinegar solution and place a white damp cloth over it.
+Start by applying some more vinegar solution and place a white damp cloth over it.

-Then set your iron to the steam-setting and glide it across the cloth for about 30 seconds.
+Then set your iron to the steam setting and glide it across the cloth for about 30 seconds.
 This should cause the spot to transfer from the carpet to the towel.
-You may have to repeat a few times.
+You may have to repeat it a few times.